Epson® P800 Film Output Printer (17in wide) Package with AccuRIP Black Pearl SE™ Software

-The new Epson SureColor P800 film output printer is a high-quality economical solution for printing wide format screen printing films.
-Utilizing professional imaging technologies, including Epson’s unique MicroPiezo® AMC® print head along with the latest Epson UltraChrome® HD eight-color pigment ink set, powered by AccuRIP SE software, the SureColor P800 is capable of producing next-generation photographic prints that will inspire us all.
+Epson's SureColor P800 film output inkjet printer is a high-quality economical solution for printing wide format screen printing films.
+Utilizing professional imaging technologies, including Epson’s unique MicroPiezo® AMC® print head along with the latest Epson UltraChrome® HD eight-color pigment ink set, powered by AccuRIP Black Pearl SE™ Software, the SureColor P800 is capable of producing next-generation photographic prints that will inspire us all.
+The SE software is NOT available outside of a printer/software bundle.
+Be sure to purchase the bundle from Ryonet.

-- Epson P800 printer - Create up to 17” wide, high-quality screen positives up to 65 lpi with precise details and halftone control for textile applications.
+- Epson P800 Inkjet Printer - create up to 17” wide, high-quality screen positives up to 65 lpi with precise details and halftone control for textile applications.

 - Epson Ultrachrome® HD pigment ink (64 ml each) - Black, high-density ink developed and certified for use in screen printing applications.

-- Instructions - Detailed instructions and free tech support through Ryonet and AccuRIP.
+- Instructions - detailed instructions and free tech support.

 - One-year warranty through Epson.